oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * **CSAF management system**: A program that is able to manage CSAF documents and is able to display their details as required by CSAF viewer.
 * **CSAF asset matching system**: A program that connects to or is asset database and is able to manage CSAF documents as required by CSAF management system as well as matching them to assets of the asset database.

-## 5.2 Conformance Clause 1: CSAF document
+### 5.1.1 Conformance Clause 1: CSAF document

-A text file satisfies the "CSAF document" conformance profile if:
+A text file satisfies the "CSAF document" conformance profile if the text file:

-* It conforms to the syntax and semantics defined in section 3.
+* conforms to the syntax and semantics defined in section 3.

-## 5.3 Conformance Clause 2: CSAF producer
+### 5.1.2 Conformance Clause 2: CSAF producer

-A program satisfies the "CSAF producer" conformance profile if:
+A program satisfies the "CSAF producer" conformance profile if the program:

-* It produces output in the CSAF format, according to the semantics defined in section 3.
+* produces output in the CSAF format, according to the semantics defined in section 3.
-* It satisfies those normative requirements in section 3 that are designated as applying to CSAF producers.
+* satisfies those normative requirements in section 3 that are designated as applying to CSAF producers.

-## 5.4 Conformance Clause 3: Direct producer
+### 5.1.3 Conformance Clause 3: Direct producer

-An analysis tool satisfies the "Direct producer" conformance profile if:
+An analysis tool satisfies the "Direct producer" conformance profile if the analysis tool:

-* It satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF producer" conformance profile.
-* It additionally satisfies those normative requirements in section 3 that are designated as applying to "direct producers" or to "analysis tools".
+* additionally satisfies those normative requirements in section 3 that are designated as applying to "direct producers" or to "analysis tools".
-* It does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by converters.
+* does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by converters.

-## 5.5 Conformance Clause 4: Converter
+### 5.1.4 Conformance Clause 4: Converter

-A converter satisfies the “Converter” conformance profile if:
+A converter satisfies the “Converter” conformance profile if the converter:

-* It satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF producer" conformance profile.
-* It additionally satisfies those normative requirements in section 3 that are designated as applying to converters.
+* additionally satisfies those normative requirements in section 3 that are designated as applying to converters.
-* It does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by direct producers.
+* does not emit any objects, properties, or values which, according to section 3, are intended to be produced only by direct producers.

-## 5.6 Conformance Clause 5: CVRF CSAF converter
+### 5.1.5 Conformance Clause 5: CVRF CSAF converter

-A program satisfies the "CVRF CSAF converter" conformance profile if:
+A program satisfies the "CVRF CSAF converter" conformance profile if the program fulfills the following two groups of requirements:

+Firstly, the program:

-* It satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF producer" conformance profile.
-* It takes only CVRF documents as input.
+* takes only CVRF documents as input.
-* It additionally satisfies the normative requirements given below.
+* additionally satisfies the normative requirements given below.

+Secondly, the program for all items of:

-* For all items of `/vulernabilities[]/scores[]`: If no `product_id` is given, the CVRF CSAF converter must append all Product IDs which are listed under `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected`.
+* `/vulernabilities[]/scores[]`: If no `product_id` is given, the CVRF CSAF converter appends all Product IDs which are listed under `../product_status` in the arrays `known_affected`, `first_affected` and `last_affected`.
-* For all items of `/vulernabilities[]/scores[]`: If there are CVSSv3.0 and CVSSv3.1 Vectors available for the same product, the CVRF CSAF converter shall discard the CVSSv3.0 information and provide in CSAF only the CVSSv3.1 information.
+* `/vulernabilities[]/scores[]`: If there are CVSSv3.0 and CVSSv3.1 Vectors available for the same product, the CVRF CSAF converter discards the CVSSv3.0 information and provide in CSAF only the CVSSv3.1 information.
-* For all items of `/product_tree/relationships[]`: If more than one prod:FullProductName instance is given, the CVRF CSAF converter must convert the first one into the `full_product_name`.
-It must also output a warning that information might be lost during conversion of product relationships.
+* `/product_tree/relationships[]`: If more than one prod:FullProductName instance is given, the CVRF CSAF converter converts the first one into the `full_product_name`.
+In addition that converter outputs a warning that information might be lost during conversion of product relationships.

-## 5.7 Conformance Clause 6: CSAF content management system
+### 5.1.6 Conformance Clause 6: CSAF content management system

 A CSAF content management system satisfies the "CSAF content management system" conformance profile if: